Delta IV: Delta IV Heavy

 The Delta IV Heavy (Delta 9250H) combined a 5 m Delta Cryogenic Second Stage with two additional Common Booster Cores (CBCs) strapped to the central core.
 The side CBCs separated earlier in flight than the center core.
 Starting in 2007, a longer composite fairing became standard, with optional aluminum isogrid or trisector fairings also available.
-With the extended fairing, the vehicle stood over 62 m.
+With the extended fairing, the vehicle stood over 62 m tall.